govern0000/Class/Docue/Article/Plat/a.md

 Shell Plat layer on top of Class Plat.

+Business Gene Plat including Secure module list layer on top of Shell Plat.

-Tool Plat layer on top of Shell Plat.
+Tool Plat layer on top of Business Gene Plat.